yifanguan/yifanguan.github.io/_posts/2019-12-26-Data-Science-Ethics.md

 ### What are Ethics?
 Nowadays, Data Science is young field.
 Big Data has a large impact on society.
 We are on the way to figure out the impact.
 Having other data scientists think about ethics in our field.
+We haven't had soceital agreement about ethics in data science.
+Ethics are shared rules we all agree to follow because of the resulting benefits.
+There is virtually no limit to what Data Science could do with data.

+Important: identify shared value

 ### History, Concept of Informed Consent